iranzo/stampython/README.md

 ## Notes
 - On first execution it will create database and start filling values

  ## Test
  - I've a copy running on <openshift.redhat.com> at <http://stampy-iranzo.rhcloud.com/> with the name `redken_bot`.
-Invite it to your channels if you want to give it a try.
+Invite it to your channels if you want to give it a try or click <https://telegram.me/redken_bot>.